cseanburns/journal-issues/manuscript.md

 These dates are recorded in the bibliographic record, and consequently, this impacts information search and retrieval.
-Consider two of that U.S. National Library of Medicine's *PubMed*'s date search operators:
+Consider two of the U.S. National Library of Medicine's *PubMed*'s date search operators:
 [Date of Electronic Publication (DEP)][dep] and
 [Date of Publication (DP)][dp].